AmoebeLabs/swiss-army-knife-card-manual/docs/start/preface.md

 But what if I get help?

-I posted a teaser of the card on the Dutch Tweakers forum: and one of them suggested a closed beta.
+I posted a teaser of the card on the [Dutch Tweakers forum][tweakers-sak-topic-url]: and one of them suggested a closed beta.
 And so it was!
 About 40 Home Assistant users wanted to become beta testers.
 That is doable for me!
 It got me to start creating the documentation you are reading right now!

-Back in 2021, I had the idea to release the custom card (as RC or BETA) around March/April 2022, but handling my sister's estate appeared to be more complex than I anticipated, so the public BETA release was delayed until the end of June 2022.
+Back in 2021, I had the idea to release the custom card (as RC or BETA) around March/April 2022, but handling my sister's estate appeared to be more complex than I anticipated, so the public RC release was delayed until the end of June 2022.
 Nearly 2 years after I started building this card!

 I used Material for MkDocs to create this documentation: a great piece of software with a good navigation system, even better formatting solutions, and on top of that customization to better suit my needs.

 !!!
 Info "The documentation uses the "Learn by Example" paradigm"
     It's a method I really like.
 Instead of long, very long tables of information, concrete examples are shown that are easy to understand and use in practice.
 The examples also show the context and relationship between options, something most tables don't have or are difficult to describe.

-    The examples are real examples used in my own Home Assistant environment.
+    The [examples][examples] are real examples used in my own Home Assistant environment.
 They use (of course) my entity declarations, which you have to replace with your own sensors to make the visualization work.
 It is because of that reason I use the AirVisual and Met.no weather integration a lot: these ones are very easy to adapt to your own installation.

 ##:sak-sak-logo: Some statistics
 Last but not least: some statistics.